 A prison officer who has reasonable grounds for suspecting that a prisoner has committed an aggravated drug offence or an aggravated alcohol offence shall inform the superintendent.

-[Regulation 26A inserted in Gazette 7 Apr 2000 p.
+[Regulation 26A inserted: Gazette 7 Apr 2000 p.
 1820.]

 26B.
 Superintendent may direct that samples are to be taken